yunooooo/Google-Drive-Streamable-Video-URLs/README.md

-# maulvi.github.io
-Google Drive direct download link generator
+Creates streamable URLs with a valid Google Drive API Key and public file URL.